What is IPO: Meaning, Types, Working, Eligibility & Benefits

 - Early investment opportunity: IPOs allow investors to buy shares at an initial price, which can potentially rise after listing.

-- Growth potential: Investing in a growing company can yield significant returns over time.
+- Growth potential: Investing in a growing company has the potential to yield significant returns over time.

 - Transparency: The company’s financial details are disclosed in the prospectus, helping investors make informed decisions.